Azure/azure-functions-dotnet-worker-preview/README.md

 </PropertyGroup>
 ```

-Also note the packages needed for the .NET 5 worker.
+Also note the package references needed for the .NET 5 worker.
 You can use other .NET 5 compatible packages in your project.

 For functions attributes to work, you also need to reference the appropriate WebJobs SDK packages that contain the required types.